 - 1. What is the full name of the Artist? - 2.
 What is the date on which the Artist passed away? - 3.
 Do you have an original certificate showing the date that the Artist passed away? - 4.
 Was the Artist married at the time of passing away?
 Date married?
 Name and address of spouse. - 5.
 Was the Artist in a de facto relationship at the time of passing away?
 Approximately how long was that relationship?
 Name and address of de facto. - 6.
 Was the Artist divorced at the time of passing away?
 Date divorced? - 7.
 Was the Artist survived by any children?
 List their names and addresses (if known).
 How old are the Artist's surviving children?
 Have any of them passed away since the Artist died? - 8.
 If the Artist was not survived either by a spouse or children, who are the closest relatives?
 What is their relationship to the Artist grandchildren, parent, brother or sister, niece or nephew? - 9.
 Who is the primary contact from the family?
 What relationship to the Artist? - 10.
-What was the arrangement between the Artist and art centre? - a.
+Was there a relationship between the Artist and an art centre?
+If so what was the arrangement, ie: - a.
 Did the art centre buy the paintings outright? - b.
 Did the art centre provide paints and canvases? - c.
 What was the art centre's commission? - d.
 How many paintings are still at the art centre? - e.
 What is their approximate value? - f.
 Have any been sold since the Artist passed away? - g.
 Are any paintings or artworks out at other galleries on commission? - h.
 Is the art centre holding any money from sales of paintings for the Artist? - 11.
 What did the Artist own at the date of passing away? - a.
 Paintings? - b.
 Car? - c.
 Bank account? - d.
 House or property? - e.
 Personal belongings? - f.
 Shares, life insurance, superannuation? - g.
 What else? - 12.
 What's the approximate total value of those items listed above, including the paintings?
 More than \$10,000?

 - 13. Do you know if the Artist has any outstanding debts? (i.e. credit cards, laybys, loan repayments etc.)? - a.
 What about any money owed to the art centre? - 14.
 Did the Artist have any agreements or licenses about the use of his/her art?
 If so, can you provide any details? - 15.
-Did the Artist get royalties from Viscopy? - 16.
+Did the Artist get royalties from Copyright Australia, AAA or Screenrights Australia? - 16.
 Did the Artist receive any mining royalties?